contractautomataproject/ContractAutomataLib/index.md

 Note that the final states of each principal are separately reported.
 In a final state of the composed automaton it is required that all principals are in a final state (e.g., `[0, 4, 14, 4, 4]` is a final state).

-See the references below for more informations on the contract automata formalism.
+See the references below for more information on the contract automata formalism.

 <h2> Developers Documentation </h2>

-The info for developers is available at the README and Wiki of the github repository (link above).
+The info for developers is available at the README of the Github repository (link above).

 <h2>Contacts</h2>

-Contact me on davide.basile@isti.cnr.it for questions on this software.
+Contact me on davide.basile@isti.cnr.it if you have questions.

 <h2>References</h2>